codebysrv/MedVan/README.md

 # 🚑 MedVan: Smart Ambulance Booking App

-A **real-time ambulance booking application** designed for Android that connects patients with the nearest available ambulances and drivers, ensuring **fast and reliable emergency response**.
+A **real-time ambulance booking Android application** that bridges the gap between emergency patients and ambulance drivers by leveraging **location tracking**, **cloud-based communication**, and a **user-friendly interface**.

+---

+## 🧾 Project Overview

+**MedVan** is a smart ambulance dispatching system designed and developed for Android devices.
+The application connects patients in need with nearby ambulance drivers in **real time**, enabling faster response during medical emergencies.

+This project was developed and submitted as a part of the academic curriculum for the **Master of Computer Applications (MCA)** program at
+🎓 **Maulana Abul Kalam Azad University of Technology (MAKAUT), West Bengal**.

+The application leverages **Google Maps and Firebase** to deliver a seamless experience for both users and ambulance drivers, focusing on minimizing delay and simplifying access to emergency transportation.

 ---